What is Maine Youth Court?

 The Maine Youth Court is a youth-led restorative justice program that allows young people who have violated the law, a school rule, or a community expectation to be held accountable by those they have affected.
 In this restorative and youth-led process we work to provide opportunities for the youth in trouble to take responsibility for their actions and strengthen their community connections.

-The purpose of the Maine Youth Court is to divert youth away from more punitive discipline systems and offer a holistic path towards repair and reconnect.
-We serve youth between the ages of 11-18 within the Midcoast, Greater Portland, and Lewiston/Auburn areas.
+The purpose of the Maine Youth Court is to divert youth away from more punitive discipline systems and offer a holistic path towards repair and re-connection.
+We serve youth between the ages of 11-18 within the Greater Portland, Lewiston/Auburn and Bath/Brunswick/Topsham areas.

 The Maine Youth Court is unique in its restorative approach and is run by youth, for youth.
 Youth volunteers are trained and supported by staff to facilitate restorative justice processes while considering the specific needs of the youth respondent, the people impacted by their behavior, and the surrounding community in each case.